 The 6th requirement, in the list above, is a recommendation from a Utah institution whose program has been accredited.
-The BYU School Leadership Program is under accredition by TEAC and can provide this recommendation for students for students that completed all program requirements within the past 5 years.
+The BYU School Leadership Program is under accredition by TEAC and can provide this recommendation for students for students that successfully completed all program requirements within the past 5 years.
 After five years, a licensure candidate may need to meet additional program requirements to meet the equivalent of our currently accredited program.
+Recommendation for licensure is not an automatic result of completing the minimum program requirements but, rather, also assumes that the student performed as a sufficiently high level of quality to merit BYU's recommendation for becoming an educational leader.